fResult/Learn-Spring-Webflux-3.0/README.md

 - Mastered Project Reactor's core (`Mono` and `Flux`) and how they enable composition of asynchronous operations
 - Learned reactive database access patterns with Spring Data R2DBC replacing traditional JDBC
 - Explored the differences between traditional Spring MVC and reactive Spring WebFlux for building web applications
+- Discovered RSocket as a binary protocol alternative to HTTP for reactive communication patterns

 ### Things I Did Different and Learned Further